 Keep kids engaged by rotating the reading matter and adding regular new titles.
 Storybooks are ideal for under-fives, as they convey the narrative via bold illustrations, pop-ups and flaps, rather than lots of words.
 For children approaching school age, flash cards are a quirky alternative to leafing through regular books.
 Your nook should provide an uncluttered space to lay them out too.

 Storage solutions that children can access themselves are important.
-Something like the Minene Large Storage Basket keeps books orderly and gives you the option of moving it out of the way when reading time's over.
-Another solution is the Plan Toys Wagon.
+Something like a large storage basket keeps books orderly and gives you the option of moving it out of the way when reading time's over.
+Another solution is a toy wagon.
 It's perfect for parking up next to a beanbag on the floor, so they can grab a book whenever they like.
 If you'd rather use a shelf, try to create a visual display with the covers facing outwards.
 Under-fives are stimulated primarily by visuals, so help them choose by the cover artwork.
 Of course they say not to judge a book by its cover, but kids definitely do - so roll with it.

 To encourage reluctant readers, or kids who'd rather be playing with toys, characterful cushions can be a really effective lure.
-We love the Wigiwama Button and Star Cushions and the Lion Cushion by OYOY, all of which add a playful touch and amp up the comfort.
+We love the wigiwama Button and Star Cushions, all of which add a playful touch and amp up the comfort.

 A reading nook needs to entice.
 For ours, we painted a dark feature wall to enhance the cosy atmosphere and added some decals on the white walls for extra interest.
 They're a simple solution for a temporary decorative update.
 Soft lighting is also key.
-The Miss Moon Lamp by Rose in April casts a soothing light that's ideal for helping kids unwind before bed.
-For readers that like to migrate from nook to bed, something like the Avery Row Snow Mountain Silicone Night Light is a fun portable choice.
+For readers that like to migrate from nook to bed, something rechargable and portable is a fun choice.

 The relaxing environment is also great for other low-energy activities such as simple crafts, puzzles and open-ended play.
-The Colouring Book by The Jam Tart has plenty of pages for kids to colour and the Wee Gallery Lacing Cards encourage kids to take five, slow down and learn.
+A colouring book or two is always a good standby and the Wee Gallery Lacing Cards encourage kids to take five, slow down and learn.
 Adding a table, or a chair they can use as a table, gives a dedicated space for taking activities off the floor too, while a Wobbel Board is ingeniously multi-functional - it can be a stool, a little table or somewhere to rock and read.

 Enjoyed this collection?
 If you’re looking for more inspo, we’ve curated each room in the house.
 Take a look at our tips for putting together a mint nursery or a creative play space.
-Our articles on creating a family living room and bathroom, focus on making spaces that suit you and them, while our kitchen ideas will help you curate a mess-free, stylish place to eat.
+Our articles on creating a family living room focuses on making spaces that suit you and them, while our kitchen ideas will help you curate an ordered, stylish place to eat.